JCZuurmond/dbt-synapse-demo/README.md

 knowledge about using the command line.
 The following tools are used, follow links for installation instructions:

+- [ODBC driver] :
+  The Microsoft ODBC driver is used to connect to SQL server (part of Synapse).
 - [Azure cli] :
   The command line interface for the [Azure cloud].
 - [Terraform cli] :